 - describes yourself

-- includes up-to-date contact information like an e-mail (if you have one) and a phone number (either your own or that of someone who can take a message for you.)
+- includes up-to-date contact information i.e. an e-mail (if you have one) and a phone number (either your own or that of someone who can take a message for you.)

-- Include a photocopy of all important academic records including previous TOEFL score results if applicable.
-(You do not need a TOEFL score to apply.)
+- Include a photocopy of all important academic records, including previous TOEFL or IELTS score results if applicable, and if you wish to apply in English.
+(You do not need TOEFL or IELTS scores to apply).

 Where to apply